NHACP-IF/NHACP-specification/nhacp-specification.md

 ### CONNECT

-Establishes a network connection using TCP/IP or UDP/IP.
+Establishes a network connection using TCP over IPv4 or IPv6.
 This request is roughly equivalent to the combination of socket() + connect() as specified by IEEE Std 1003.1-2017.

 | Name      | Type   | Notes                     |
 |-----------|--------|---------------------------|